FLAIROx/JaxMARL/README.md

 ```

 ## Contributing 🔨
 Please contribute!
 Please take a look at our [contributing guide](https://github.com/FLAIROx/JaxMARL/blob/main/CONTRIBUTING.md) for how to add an environment/algorithm or submit a bug report.
+Our roadmap also lives there.

 <h2 name="cite" id="cite">Citing JaxMARL 📜 </h2>
 If you use JaxMARL in your work, please cite us as follows: